Skip to main content

 The Tragic Failure Behind the Lawrence Reed / Bethany MaGee Case

-The System Failed And an Innocent Woman Paid the Price The Tragic Case of Bethany McGee, Lawrence Reed, and Why We Must Reform Civil Commitment Laws When violent repeat offenders are allowed to roam freely despite decades of documented warning signs, innocent people are left playing Russian roulette simply by going about their daily lives.
+The System Failed And an Innocent Woman Paid the Price The Tragic Case of Bethany MaGee, Lawrence Reed and Why We Must Reform Civil Commitment Laws When violent repeat offenders are allowed to roam freely despite decades of documented warning signs.
+Innocent people are left playing Russian roulette simply by going about their daily lives.
 We must bring back long term psychiatric care.
 We must reform civil commitment laws.
 And we must stop pretending that what we are doing is working.
-Just months after Iryna Zarutska was randomly stabbed in the neck and killed on a train in North Carolina, another senseless attack occurred this time on a train in Chicago.
-On November 17, 2025, Bethany McGee, a 26-year-old woman, was riding the CTA Blue Line when a man named Lawrence Reed poured gasoline on her and set her on fire.
-She was left fighting for her life.
-As horrifying as this attack was, it should not have come as a surprise.
-It was the predictable result of a system that had i...
+Just months after Iryna Zarutska was randomly stabbed in the neck and killed on a train in North Carolina.
+Another horrifying attack occurred this time on a train in Chicago.
+According to federal prosecutors.
+On November 17, 2025 Bethany MaGee a 26 year old woman.
+Was riding the CTA Blue Line and looking at her phone when Lawrence Reed age 50.
+Approached her without provocation.
+Poured a flammable liquid on her and set her on fire.
+She survived critical injuries burns to more than half her bod...

 Kincaid’s Strategy to End Homelessness